hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

           ]
   }
   ```
-  In this sample, a single rule is specified for requests coming from `trade-finance-network`: it states that a workflow call to `com.mynetwork.flow.GetBillOfLading` made to `exporter` node and `carrier` node of remote corda network is permitted for a requestor whose certificate is specified in `principal`.
+  In this sample, a single rule is specified for requests coming from `trade-finance-network`: it states that a workflow call to `com.mynetwork.flow.GetBillOfLading` made to `exporter` and `carrier` nodes of remote Corda network is permitted for a requestor whose certificate is specified in the `principal` attribute.
 The `*` at the end indicates that any arguments passed to the function will pass the access control check.
+The `exporternode:10003` and `carriernode:10003` are of form `<hostname/IP>:<RPC_Port>`, for `exporter` and `carrier` nodes respectively in the remote Corda network.

   You need to record this policy rule on your `trade-logistics-network` i.e. Corda network's vault by invoking either the `AccessControlPolicyManager.createAccessControlPolicyState` function or the `AccessControlPolicyManager.updateAccessControlPolicyState` function on the `weaver-corda-sdk`; use the former if you are recording a set of rules for the given `securityDomain` for the first time and the latter to overwrite a set of rules recorded earlier.
 The above JSON needs to be converted to profobuf object of `com.weaver.protos.common.access_control.AccessControl.AccessControlPolicy`, using google's protobuf library, and the object is the second argument of above functions (first being the instance of CordaRPCOps).